How To Keep Your Eyes Healthy

 If you have ever bought a puppy or a kitten you will know the importance put on healthy eyes, almost all advice from the RSPCA or your local vet will say that a healthy puppy should have clear bright eyes with no discharge, although that may not be how we decide on healthy babies our eyes can tell a lot about a persons health.

-Fortunately to keep our eyes healthy is quite simple, many of the tips and advice are easy to carry out and in fact you are probably doing most of them already.
+Fortunately keeping our eyes healthy is quite simple, many of the tips and advice are easy to carry out and in fact you are probably doing most of them already.

-We have put together a list of 8 things that you can do to improve the health of your eyes and you general well being.
+We have put together a list of 8 things that you can do to improve the health of your eyes and your general well-being.

 Eat Your Greens and your Yellows

-We are all aware of the benefits of a healthy diet, from keeping weight in check, helping to fight against infections and reduce the risk of conditions such as diabetes.
-A diet high in vitamins A, C and E are good for the cells in the eye, you are probably already getting enough of these, particularly if you have a varied diet including fruit, vegetables nuts and seeds.
-Lutein is also important for it's anti oxidant properties and can be found in green leafy vegetable, but for those of you who don't like eating your green then it's good to know that you can find high levels of lutein in yellow vegetables like pepper, corn and saffron.
+We are all aware of the benefits of a healthy diet, from keeping weight in check, to helping to fight against infections and reducing the risk of conditions such as diabetes.
+A diet high in vitamins A, C and E is good for the cells in the eye, you are probably already getting enough of these, particularly if you have a varied diet including fruit, vegetables nuts and seeds.
+Lutein is also important for its antioxidant properties and can be found in green leafy vegetables, but for those of you who don't like eating your green then it's good to know that you can find high levels of lutein in yellow vegetables like pepper, corn and saffron.
 The Macular Society has a great downloadable nutrition and eye health leaflet if you want to find out more.

 It's hard to get away from the fact that smoking is bad for your health, but did you know it's also bad for your eyes?
 Smokers double their risk of developing AMD (age-related macular degeneration) and is linked to the development of cataracts.
 Smoking increases free radicals which speed up the aging process, not just of your body and skin but also the eyes increasing the risk of glaucoma and diabetic retinopathy.